Notification

 • Include filters retrieve only the records that match the conditions.

 Note that filters do not transform your data in any way.
-They simply reduce the amount of data displayed in the report.
+They simply reduce the amount of data that is displayed in the report.

 Filter conditions consist of one or more clauses.
 Multiple clauses can be joined with "OR" logic (true if any conditions are met), "AND" logic (true if all conditions are met), or both.